 Under the new agreement, NARA has joined the National Science Foundation in support of the National Partnership for Advanced Computational Infrastructure.
-This partnership is part of an NSF program for taking advantage of newly emerging developments in highperformance computing and communications.
+This partnership is part of an NSF program for taking advantage of newly emerging developments in high-performance computing and communications.

-NARA, like other government archival institutions, has been faced with the unprecedented challenges of determining how to guide Federal agencies on the management of electronic records of all sorts, and how to preserve such records of continuing value.
+NARA, like other government archival institutions, has been faced with the unprecedented challenges of determining how to guide federal agencies on the management of electronic records of all sorts, and how to preserve such records of continuing value.
 Available information technology has not provided adequate means for responding to these challenges.
 But recognizing that emerging high-performance computing and communications might provide solutions, we collaborated with the Defense Advanced Research Projects Agency (DARPA) and the U.S. Patent and Trademark Office in support of research performed by the San Diego Supercomputer Center.

-Out of this research, the Supercomputer Center has produced an informationmanagement architecture and related methods capable both of preserving diverse collections of electronic records and of enabling historians and other users to access those collections indefinitely into the future even as computer technologies evolve.
-The Supercomputer Center also has demonstrated the effectiveness of this informationmanagement architecture for processing collections NARA provided of records in various formats and from various sources in the Federal Government.
+Out of this research, the Supercomputer Center has produced an information-management architecture and related methods capable both of preserving diverse collections of electronic records and of enabling users to access those collections indefinitely into the future even as computer technologies evolve.
+The Supercomputer Center also has demonstrated the effectiveness of this information-management architecture for processing collections NARA provided of records in various formats and from various sources in the federal government.

-NARA's need for preserving and providing access to electronic records of the Federal Government adds to the NSF research agenda an important archival component: we must be able to carry the records created using computer and communications technologies forward into the future while protecting their integrity and authenticity.
-Given the rapid pace of technological change, the need to carry digital-born information forward in a reliable manner is increasingly important to historians as well as to governments, businesses, and other institutions.
+NARA's need for preserving and providing access to electronic records of the federal government adds to the NSF research agenda an important archival component: we must be able to carry the records created using computer and communications technologies forward into the future while protecting their integrity and authenticity.
+Given the rapid pace of technological change, the need to carry born-digital information forward in a reliable manner is increasingly important to governments, businesses, and other institutions for current operations as well as for historical documentation.
 The life span of many government activities extends over multiple generations of information technology.
 Such activities could be crippled if important records cannot be accessed because they exist only in formats that have become obsolete.

 The approach recommended by the Supercomputer Center builds on the same data-intensive computing technology that the National Partnership for Advanced Computational Infrastructure is developing.
 By joining NSF in support of the partnership, NARA will be able to elevate and accelerate the pace of research needed to translate the Supercomputer Center's promising beginnings into operational capabilities.
-The collaboration will give NARA access to the world-class expertise and the extensive resources of fortysix institutions that are in the National Partnership for Advanced Computational Infrastructure.
+The collaboration will give NARA access to the world-class expertise and the extensive resources of 46 institutions that are in the National Partnership for Advanced Computational Infrastructure.